Rev 11

 exit

-Before you create the administrator, make sure you did exit the postgres session and reloaded the dynamic loader cache.
+Before creating the administrator, ensure that you have exited the PostgreSQL session and reloaded the dynamic loader cache.

 sudo ldconfig